Chữ Hán: History

 It was not until in the 20th century that Chinese characters alongside chữ Nôm began to fall into disuse.
 The French Indo-Chinese administration sought to westernise and modernise Vietnam by abolishing the Confucian court examinations.
 During this time, the French language was used for the administration.
 The French officials favoured Vietnamese being written in the Vietnamese alphabet.
 Chinese characters were still being taught in classes (in South Vietnam) up to 1975, but failed to be a part of the new elementary curriculum complied by Ministry of Education and Training after the Vietnam War.

 A Vietnamese edict (1765) written in chữ Hán.
 It uses the Lệnh thư script.

-Today, Chinese characters can still be seen adorning temples and old buildings.
-Chữ Hán is now relegated to obscurity and cultural aspects of Vietnam.
-During Vietnamese festivals, calligraphists will write some couplets written in Chinese characters wishing prosperity and longevity.
-Calligraphists that are skilled in calligraphy are called ông đồ.
-This is especially reflected in the poem "Ông đồ", by Vũ Đình Liên.
-The poem talks about the ông đồ during Tết and how the art of Vietnamese calligraphy is no longer appreciated.
+While Chinese characters can still be seen adorning temples and old buildings, Chữ Hán is now relegated to obscure or cultural aspects of Vietnamese life.
+During Vietnamese festivals, calligraphists write couplets with Chinese characters wishing prosperity and longevity.
+Such calligraphists are called ông đồ.
+In the poem "Ông đồ", by Vũ Đình Liên, the author talks about the Vietnamese calligraphy practiced during Tết and how it is no longer appreciated.

 A Vietnamese calligraphist practicing calligraphy written in chữ Hán during Tết.